At Machane Yehuda Market, you can buy sweets, fruit and other small snacks, among other things.

 Fascinating old town

-The main attraction of Jerusalem is the Old City.
+According to Abbreviation Finder, the main attraction of Jerusalem is the Old City.
 The old town is divided into four parts: the Christian, Muslim, Jewish and Armenian blocks, each with its own character and its own attractions.

 Walking in the old town is already an experience in itself.
 The narrow alleys of the city are full of various outlets, locals and tourists, as well as religious buildings.
 The alleys are surrounded by walls that in their current form date from the 16th century.
 The old city of Jerusalem was located entirely within the city walls.